farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > You don't need to entirely flesh out your character before you start playing.
 >
-> Simply choosing your `Concept` is more than enough to get going.
+> Simply choosing your `concept` is more than enough to get going.
 >
 > After the first session or two, you will have a better idea of who your character is, so finding those details later is totally fine.
 >